BY BRANDEN JACOBS-JENKINS

 *an octoroon is a person of one-eighth black ancestry

-Publicity and rehearsal photos by The Other Richard
+Publicity and production photos by The Other Richard